linghuiluo/linghuiluo.github.io/cv.md

 - **Research Associate**, Mid-Jun.
 2017 – Present, Research group Software Engineering, Paderborn University, Paderborn, Germany.
    - I am doing research in improving real-world applicability of static taint analysis for Java/Android applications, which is also the focus of my PhD thesis.
 I am also a maintainer of the Java optimization framework---Soot and led the development of a brand new version of Soot over two years.
 In addition to research and engineering, I also assisted in teaching several courses held by our research group in area of both security in software engineering and program analysis.
    - Advised by [Prof. Eric Bodden](https://www.bodden.de/)
 - **Applied Scientist Intern**, Sep.
 2020 - Jan.
-2021, Research Internship in team CodeGuru at Amazon Web Services, Berlin, Germany.
+2021, Research Internship in team CodeGuru at Amazon Web Services, Germany.
   - The internship was planned to happen in New York.
 Due to COVID-19, I worked remotely with the team AWS CodeGuru in the US from Germany.
 During the internship, I worked on exploring the possibility of supporting IDE integration for cloud-based Static Application Security Testing (SAST) tools.
 I built a research prototype and conducted user studies with software developers at AWS.
 A research paper from this work was published at the ESEC/FSE conference 2021.
   - Advised by [Dr. Martin Schäf](https://www.martinschaef.de/)